-For each stream or river transect, indicate whether the measurements are being recorded for the left or right bank.
-On the Physical Habitat Characterization Form, estimate and record the distance along the transect in 10 m increments that the riparian habitat observations include at each transect (left and right bank).
+For each stream or river transect, indicate whether the measurements are being recorded for the left or right bank facing downstream.
+On the Physical Habitat Characterization Form, estimate and record the Observed Transect Distance in 10 m increments.
+This estimate is the distance from the point of observation to the edge of the riparian plot that can be seen (up to 50 m).
+This distance is recorded at each transect including the left and right bank at wadeable stream sites.

 This allows for a more accurate estimate of the areal extent of the riparian features observed.